 Andrej, one of the many volunteers, picked her up from the airport and was very pleased to discover he’d been sent to meet the Director of the ‘famous’ Transition movie.
 In Transition 2.0 has been making its way around international eco film festivals with no effort from Emma.
 The film, like Transition itself, is not something that is imposed on people.

 Andrej was part of the largest group of independent vote watchers ever assembled for a Russian election and he told me on the way to the hostel, that the elections were rigged and the government corrupt.
 Do they need any other reason for Transition than that?

 This small group of activists, who were inviting Transition into Russia were doing so for their own reasons.
 Each had interpreted Transition according to their own personal passions.
 One person thought of it as a way of improving the city.
-Another as a tool to create a powershift and the opportunity to self-organise community.
+Another as a tool to create a powershift and the opportunity to self-organise.

-In the discussion after my talk, someone mentioned that setting up a local currency in Russia would likely lead to arrest.
+In the discussion after Emma’s talk, someone mentioned that setting up a local currency in Russia would likely lead to arrest.
 So fear of arrest is the most obvious way people are kept ‘in their place’.
-Unless this can be addressed, most people are not even going to feel that Transition is even possible.
-Most Transition projects are unlikely to get you arrested but singling out one that has the potential for arrest, I think is a reflection of how fear holds people back.
+Unless this can be addressed, most people are not even going to feel that Transition Moscow is even possible.
+Most Transition projects are unlikely to get you arrested but singling out one that has the potential for arrest, is a reflection of how fear holds people back.